rmkubik/rmk-gatsby/src/posts/published/personal-retrospective-2020/index.md

 This led to me reading a lot of self improvement type books and focusing on being productive.
 At the time, this stuff was great for me.
 I went from being unsatisfied with my lack of direction to gaining a statistic to measure against in "productivity".
 As long as I was getting more things done than before, I would one day become "successful"!

 There are worse things I could've been obsessed with.
 I found a job that I couldn't have imagined when I graduated.
 I've created a lot of projects I'm proud of over the past few years.
-However, its also led me to things like creative burn out and a lack of close relationships.
+However, it's also led me to things like creative burn out and a lack of close relationships.
 I no longer think that my imagined "success" is worth the sacrifice.
-I'm not really convinced its even out there any more.
+I'm not really convinced it's even out there any more.

 ## Looking back at 2019